mica-web/mica-web.github.io/gd-220/projects/project03/index.md

 ## Requirements
-- The design should be responsive, working on mobile devices as small as px wide and other devices up to 1280px wide.
+- The design should be responsive, working on mobile devices as small as 375px wide and other devices up to 1280px wide.
 - The site _must_ be a one-page site.
 Do **not** create individual pages for any required or additional content.
 - The design must include:
   - Event name